blaize-tech/wallet-extension/test/unit/development/sample-changelog.md

 - Improve gas calculation logic.
 - Default to Dapp-specified gas limits for transactions.
-- Ropsten networks now properly point to the faucet when attempting to buy ether.
+- Testnet networks now properly point to the faucet when attempting to buy ether.
-- Ropsten transactions now link to etherscan correctly.
+- Testnet transactions now link to etherscan correctly.

 ## 2.13.9 2016-11-21

-- Add support for the new, default Ropsten Test Network.
+- Add support for the new, default Testnet Test Network.
 - Fix bug that would cause MetaMask to occasionally lose its StreamProvider connection and drop requests.
 - Fix bug that would cause the Custom RPC menu item to not appear when Localhost 8545 was selected.
-- Point ropsten faucet button to actual faucet.
+- Point testnet faucet button to actual faucet.
 - Phase out ethereumjs-util from our encryptor module.

 ## 2.13.8 2016-11-16